daizyio/destruct-js/README.md

 expect(result.name).toBe('bob123');
 ```

-When writing, the `size` option will truncate the text to the appropriate size, and the `terminator` will be added to the end.
+When writing, the `size` option will truncate the text to the appropriate size (again, in bytes, not code points), and the `terminator` will be added to the end.

 ```
 const result =